Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise: Conclusion

 \subsection{Influence of Occupancy-Asymmetric Voxel Label Noise}

-We analyze the impact of asymmetric voxel noise based on Tables~\ref{tab:protoocc_skitti_asym_noise_setting} and~\ref{tab:protoocc_skitti_asym_val}, revealing a two-stage degradation regime in representation stability.
+Tables~\ref{tab:protoocc_skitti_asym_noise_setting} and~\ref{tab:protoocc_skitti_asym_val} reveal a two-stage degradation regime in representation stability under asymmetric voxel noise.
 In the early regime ($\eta \leq 50\%$), the baseline geometric IoU remains largely intact, while semantic discrimination for low-occupancy categories (\textit{e.g.}, \textit{bicycle}, \textit{pole}) collapses.
 This indicates that structural occupancy cues are more resilient than category-level semantics.
-However, beyond a critical threshold ($\eta \geq 70\%$), geometry itself begins to deteriorate, marking a phase transition from semantic confusion to structural instability.
+However, beyond a critical threshold ($\eta \geq 70\%$), geometry also deteriorates, transitioning from semantic confusion to structural instability.